This article is about the best watches for nurses.

 There are several stores and online retailers you can use to find the perfect nurse watch.
 Amazon is typically my default retailer to buy products from and a watch for my nursing shift is no exception.
 Some other retailers would, of course, be Walmart and Target.
 If you’re buying a smartwatch then a retailer like Best Buy is not a bad pick either.

 Is there a big difference between nurse watches with sweeping second hand and those that are not?

 From my experience no, not really.
 Much of it is based on preference.
-You can buy a poor quality or a good nurse watch in either category.
+You can buy a poor or good quality nurse watch in either category.
 Our list contains one from each category.
-Personally I prefer the step second hand watches, but that’s more preference than it is functional.
+Personally I prefer the step second-hand watches, but that’s more preference than it is functional.